 If our text messages need to distinguish between upper- and lower-case letters, we'll need more than 5 bits.
-Upper-case A-Z is 26 characters, lower-case a-z is another 26, so that's a total of 52.
-2^6 is 64, so 6 bits would cover it and again have a few available for punctuation.
+Upper-case A-Z is 26 characters, lower-case a-z is another 26, so that's a total of 52. $2^6 = 64$, so 6 bits would cover it and again have a few available for punctuation.

 But what about including numbers in our text?
-If we want to send the text message "amazon has a 20% discount on textbooks," we can't really represent that '20' as 10100 in binary, because that would conflict with the representation of the letter 'U'.
+If we want to send the text message "amazon has a 20% discount on textbooks," we can't really represent that "20" as 10100 in binary, because that would conflict with the representation of the letter U.

 Instead, we need to add space for the standard ten numerals as characters.
 Including those with upper- and lower-case letters means we need at least 62 characters.
 Technically that fits in 6 bits, but we'd have very little room for punctuation and the character representing a space.
-So for practical purposes, we're up to 7 bits per character.
-27 is 128, so now there is a good deal of room for other symbols.
+So for practical purposes, we're up to 7 bits per character. $2^7 = 128$, so now there is a good deal of room for other symbols.

 As an aside, there could be a way to "reuse" alphabetic representations as numerals.
 We'd just have to precede them with a marker that means "this is a number," or else require the recipient to guess from context.
-This is the situation in Braille, a writing system for the visually impaired that's based on 6-bit characters.
+This is the situation in Braille1 - a writing system for people with visual impairments - that is based on 6-bit characters.
 (Each of six locations can be raised or not.)
-The Braille character for 'A' is the same as the number '1'.
+The Braille character for A is the same as the number 1.

-Fixed vs. variable-width
+2. Fixed vs variable-width

 The simple encodings I proposed in the previous section are based on a fixed number of bits per character - whether it is 5, 6, or 7.
-One way to illustrate that is as a tree - see this file:
+One way to illustrate that is as a tree - see figure 2.